ktenzel/ArraysLoops/readme.md

 1. Run in browser

 ## Known Bugs
-* Code does not exist yet
+* 0 does not produce a beep and after 100 the code brakes

 ## Technologies Used
 * JS